softwareguru/airflowsummit-website/content/speakers/shubham-raj/_index.md

  - 2026
 ---

-Shubham Raj, a Senior Engineer at Qualcomm, is a full-stack engineer building semiconductor workflow orchestration and also having experience in building data platform on Kubernetes in a private cloud environment.
+Shubham Raj, a Senior Engineer at Qualcomm and an Apache Airflow committer, is a full-stack engineer who builds semiconductor workflow orchestration infrastructure for the Snapdragon CPU team and has experience building data platforms on Kubernetes in private cloud environments.

-An Apache Airflow committer, he enjoys sharing knowledge and actively learning from the open-source community.
+He enjoys sharing knowledge and actively learning from the open-source community.